Melody8988/Pet-Hotel-AngulalrJS/README.md

 Features that I would like to add in the future:

-- [ ] Add Angular Material for design
+- [ ] More Angular Material for design
 - [ ] Keep track of visits (may need to add another table or two for this)
 - [ ] Add images for pets
 - [ ] Update pets and owners